DFE-Digital/teacher-cpd-design-history/app/posts/manage-cpd-delivery/updating-financial-statements-to-reflect-mentor-funding-changes.md

 ## Background

 We’re changing the way we fund training for mentors.
-These changes, which are being introduced for the 2025/26 academic year, must be reflected in the financial statements outlining payments to lead providers for training early career teachers (ECTs) and mentors.
+These changes, which are being introduced for contracts that start in the 2025/26 academic year, must be reflected in the financial statements outlining payments to lead providers for training early career teachers (ECTs) and mentors.

 DfE contract and funding managers use a digital version of the statements within their admin portal to help ensure accuracy and transparency in funding allocations.
 They share PDF copies with lead providers after payments have been approved.